Head Coach Guy Kalland (31st season)

 A 1974 graduate of Concordia College-Moorhead, Kalland is a professor in the Physical Education, Athletics, and Recreation department at Carleton.
 Kalland and his wife, Linda, have a daughter, Abby Kershaw, a 2004 graduate of Carleton.

 Phone: (507) 222-5856

 Ryan Kershaw joined the Knights prior to the 2013-14 campaign.
-No stranger to the MIAC, he has spent the last 13 seasons as a player and coach within the conference.
-For the past six years, Kershaw served as the top assistant coach at Augsburg College where he played a significant role in guiding the Auggies to one of the most impressive turnarounds in recent MIAC history.
+No stranger to the MIAC, he has spent the last 14 seasons as a player and coach within the conference.
+Prior to joining the athletic department at Carleton, Kershaw served six seasons as the top assistant coach at Augsburg College where he played a significant role in guiding the Auggies to one of the most impressive turnarounds in recent MIAC history.
 During the five-season span from 2008-2013, the Auggies recorded the second-highest winning percentage among conference squads (.647) and appeared in the post-season four times, including a trip to the 2013 conference playoff championship game.
 During the 2012-13 season, the Auggies recorded an overall record of 21-7, the highest single-season win total for an Augsburg team since 1999.
 Kershaw played four seasons at another MIAC school, St. Olaf College, graduating with a bachelor's degree in social studies education in 2004.
 He then spent two seasons as a volunteer assistant coach for the Oles before accepting a position at Augsburg where he completed his master’s degree in leadership in 2013.

-In addition to his coaching duties, Kershaw will also assist in the Sports Information Department at Carleton.
-He and his wife, Abby ’04, welcomed their son, Cade, to the family in June 2013.
+In addition to his coaching duties, Kershaw also assists in the Sports Information Department at Carleton.
+He and his wife, Abby ’04, and their son, Cade (1), live in Northfield.